Here is the latest video educators are jacked about:

 And yet I think there are some excellent examples of authentic student voice that has important messages for adults.
 With regards to girls and science pay attention to Super Awesome Sylvia.
 I’m sure she has adults helping her with her ideas and delivery but it’s clear this it’s her interest and ideas that go into her videos.

 Peyton Robertson is another student with a great voice.
 Peyton is a recent winner of the 3M Science Challenge.
 Watch him on Ellen as he not only clearly articulates his message but is able to respond to questions well.
-He may be pretentious, but he’s real and obviously brilliant.
+It’s not fake.

 His talk would actually make great fodder for any school staff to ponder.